volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

       outside_subnet {
-        // One of the arguments from this list "subnet_param existing_subnet_id" must be set existing_subnet_id = "subnet-12345678901234567"
+        // One of the arguments from this list "subnet_param existing_subnet_id" must be set
-      }

-      workload_subnet {
-        // One of the arguments from this list "existing_subnet_id subnet_param" must be set

         subnet_param {
           ipv4 = "10.1.2.0/24"
           ipv6 = "1234:568:abcd:9100::/64"
         }
       }

+      workload_subnet {
+        // One of the arguments from this list "existing_subnet_id subnet_param" must be set existing_subnet_id = "subnet-12345678901234567"
       }
+    }

-    // One of the arguments from this list "assisted aws_cred" must be set
+    // One of the arguments from this list "aws_cred assisted" must be set

     aws_cred {
       name      = "test1"